docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 property contains a message describing the type of the error.
 On success, the property contains the empty string.
 You can set the property, but setting it only causes the error message to be cleared.
 If a file is open, assigning an arbitrary value to the property also resets its error flag.
-For a complete list of supported error messages, see "File access error messages" on page 44.
+For a complete list of supported error messages, see :ref:`file-access-error-messages`.